100 Years of McIntire School of Commerce

 Photo: Students in the 2018 MBI cohort.

-In 1985, the Public Accounting Report ranked McIntire's undergraduate Accounting programs #6 in the nation.
+In 1985, the Public Accounting Report ranked McIntire's undergraduate Accounting program #6 in the nation.

 Construction of the Balfour Addition to Monroe Hall began with a groundbreaking ceremony in February 1986.
 Construction was completed in 18 months.